nathanemyers-dev/ai-computational-memory/README.md

 Outcome
 This repository establishes the category definition, problem statement, and full governance architecture for AI computational memory.
 It provides the foundation for supervised continuity that remains within non-advisory boundaries and supports enterprise-grade AI.

-Version 1.7 installs the complete diagram layer for the category, including regulated boundaries, retention boundaries, supervised persistence contract, API surface, continuity layer, enterprise controls, and continuity failure modes.
+Version 1.7 installs the complete diagram layer for the category, including governed boundaries, retention boundaries, supervised persistence contract, API surface, continuity layer, enterprise controls, and continuity failure modes.

 Version
 1.0